a mobile destructive vortex of violently rotating winds

 Open yourself up to opportunities and I promise they will come.

+and weather.
 Nature is so powerful, so strong.
 Capturing its essence is not easy – your work becomes a dance with light and the weather.
 It takes you to a place within yourself.

 The Cloud Appreciation Society believes that clouds are nature’s poetry and I would have to agree.
 I’ve embarked on a self guided study of them and the more I watch them the more disappointed I am to wake up to a “blue sky” day!